Chrsgauthier5/sequelizedBurger/README.md

 # sequelizedBurger
-A Sequelized full-stack burger eating application implemented using the MySQL database, Node.js, Express, Handlebars, Body-Parser, Sequelize, HTML, CSS and Javascript.
+A full-stack burger eating application implemented using the MySQL database, Node.js, Express, Handlebars, Body-Parser, Sequelize, HTML, CSS and Javascript.
 The app is designed using MVC (model view controller) pattern for efficient code reuse.

 App is deployed on heroku: https://ancient-lake-67242.herokuapp.com/